Our Sustainability Journey

 As we progress, we understand there are new opportunities to learn, adapt and transition our practices.
 Plastic packaging in our supply chain has now been reduced by 70% and it’s our intention continue to reduce our plastic use as much as possible as we continue to evolve our processes.

-Plastic has previously played an important role in protecting our product during transport, we have removed bubble wrap mailer bags from our process and use 100% recyclable mailers with recycled newspaper padding for protection.
+Plastic has previously played an important role in protecting our product during transport.
 Any soft plastics received in the studio are collected and sent to a recycling facility to be made into new products such as bin liners and food packaging.

 We are drawn to social impact initiatives that match our values.
 We want to amplify the effect where we feel it’s needed most; at the grassroots.
 It’s here, we believe we can embark on tangible and enduring social change.
 We have previously designed, created and donated 100% of profits to charities and disaster relief such as the 2020 Australian Bushfires and the Christchurch Earthquakes; we continue to work alongside charities and school fundraising initiatives; we have implemented custom designs to address social need for charities such as COPE (Centre of Perinatal Excellence) - a non-profit dedicated to improving the mental and emotional wellness of new parents; and we are currently working on expanding our future social impact strategies.